 What does a 50% Mental Health Disability Rating from the VA Look Like?

 Circumlocutory speech is one symptom of a mental disability that would warrant a 50% rating.
 Using big words or talking around the main topic are examples of circumlocutory speech.
-Rather than making a joke and using big words, a regular use of confusing or irrelevant words is a sign of this behavior.
+Rather than making a joke and using big words, regular use of confusing or irrelevant words is a sign of this behavior.
 Crossing social barriers or repeating the same phrase over and over again are also examples of speech patterns that could be mental conditions.

 Besides stereotyped speech, frequent panic attacks and the inability to understand complex tasks are also signs of a mental health condition that should be part of your VA disability claim.
 These are all issues that need to be taken into your report to make a strong claim.
-These can also be added into a Notice of Disagreement when you appeal an already rejected claim.

 Can I Get a 30% Rating on Mental Health from the VA?